woopzz/chrome-odoo-debug/README.md

 ## Usage

-### Mouse / UI way

-Click on the extension icon and choose a debug mode which you want to go into.

-### Keyboard way

 It would be better for you to check keybindings yourself.
 Go to `chrome://extensions/shortcuts`.
 By default it should be **Alt+Shift+{1,2,3}** for **debug mode, debug mode with assets and disabled debug mode** respectively.